RejoiceOwoh/nasaglobe/TECHNICAL_DOCS.md

 - Push to GitHub and import the repo into Vercel.
 - Build command: `next build`
 - Output: Serverless functions for API routes; static assets for UI.
-- No environment variables required.
+- No environment variables required for core features.
+- Optional: `OPENAI_API_KEY` for richer narrative.

 ## Limitations & Notes
 - CORS and rate limits: All data sources are public and CORS-friendly at modest rates.